mendess/mendess/README.md

 - ![go](assets/gopher-small.png) ![c](assets/c-small.png) [internet of things](https://github.com/mendess/IoT): A communication relay written in Go to establish communication between two arduinos over the internet.
 - ![c](assets/c-small.png) [high performance computing](https://github.com/mendess/CPD): 3 implementation of a particular matrix processing algorithm, first sequential, second using openMP and the third using MPI

+## Hobbies

+### Teaching

+I like to teach programming at my course's discord and other random programming discords.

+### Magic The Gathering

+It's a strategy card game with 30+ years of history, if you know the game you already knew this about me from the names of my projects 👀